zoltan-mihalyi/grape/README.md

 ## build

 Project is built with grunt.
+If you don't have grunt cli, run

+    npm install -g grunt-cli

  To install development dependencies (grunt and grunt-contrib-requirejs) you have to

     npm install